 Technology should work for your mission, not against it.
-Yet for many nonprofit organizations, the opposite feels true—scattered donor data, clunky systems, and staff spending hours on manual workarounds instead of serving communities.
+Yet for many nonprofit organizations, the opposite feels true.
+They deal with scattered donor data, clunky systems, and staff spending hours on manual workarounds instead of serving communities.

 That’s where nonprofit technology consulting comes in.
 And if you’re searching for a partner who actually understands the realities of running a mission driven organization, this guide will show you what’s possible.

-What Is Nonprofit Technology Consulting (and Why It Matters in 2026)
+What Is Nonprofit Technology Consulting, and Why Does It Matter in 2026?

 Why 2026 Is a Turning Point